J-1 Academic Training

 If your J-1 sponsor is outside of Cornell (such as Fulbright or IIE), you need to ask your sponsoring agency if you can apply for J-1 Academic Training.

 Can I still apply for AT if my DS-2019 has expired?

-You must apply for AT before the ending date on your DS-2019.
+You must apply for AT before the end date on your DS-2019.

 What if I’m in a non-degree program?

 All J-1 students in degree or non-degree programs may apply for Academic Training, but non-degree students are not eligible for the J-1 STEM extension.

 Can I work full-time while on J-1 AT?

 If you are still attending classes, you may work part-time while school is in session and full-time during the summer and winter breaks.
 If you have graduated, you may work full-time.